arnolanglade/arnolanglade.github.io/content/blog/how-did-I-organize-my-last-symfony-project/index.en.md

 > https://en.wikipedia.org/wiki/Hexagonal_architecture_%28software%29

 The main advantage of Hexagonal Architecture is that it decouples the heart of your application from [Input/Output](https://press.rebus.community/programmingfundamentals/chapter/input-and-output/).

 I call the heart of the application the `Domain`.
 This is the area of the app where all the pieces of code represent the problem we are solving.
 This part must be side-effect-free, it must not rely on any tools, frameworks, or technologies.

-`Output` refers to the tools the application needs to work, such as network calls, database queries, filesystem operations, actual timestamps, or randomness.
-All `Output` is moved to the infrastructure. `Input` refers to how the domain is exposed to the outside world, for example, it can be a web controller or a CLI command.
+`Outputs` refer to the tools the application needs to work, such as network calls, database queries, filesystem operations, actual timestamps, or randomness.
+All `Outputs` are moved to the infrastructure. `Inputs` refer to how the domain is exposed to the outside world, for example, it can be a web controller or a CLI command.
 These pieces of code are moved to the `UserInterface`.

 **Note:** Check out my blog post about Hexagonal Architecture to dive deeper into the subject: